AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 Transit VPC where a Spoke VPC deploys Aviatrix gateways and the Native TGW Spoke VPCs where no Aviatrix gateway is deployed in the Spoke VPC.

-Is Transit DMZ a bump in the wire for all traffic?
+Can Transit DMZ inspect all traffic?
 ---------------------------------------------------

 For the 4.1 release, Transit DMZ can only intercepts traffic between north and south (on-prem and VPCs) and Egress and Ingress traffic.
 Transit DMZ does not see east west traffic (between two VPCs).
+We recommend you to use `Security Domains <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-are-the-benefits-of-using-security-domains-and-connection-policies>`_ to segment traffic between east west traffic.

 How does Transit DMZ actually work?
 ------------------------------------